AlwaysBCoding/dbc/notes.md

 How is manual interpretation of data a bottleneck at DBC? ( In teaching web development ) One example I want to use, is debugging error messages.

+"could not connect to server: No such file or directory Is the server running locally and accepting connections on Unix domain socket "/var/pgsql_socket/.s.PGSQL.5432"?"

 - Error message displayed to the user
 - User needs to determine what kind of error message it is
 - User needs to remove application specific information in order to google it